-My one-man play Red, White & Bard is the culmination of more than two decades of unswerving Bardolatry as well as five years of performing at schools and elsewhere as an actor-educator with Shakespeare in the Vines.
-RWB is a solo performance celebrating America’s 300-year love affair with Shakespeare, using humor, wit, and stuffed animals from The Lion King, among a few other surprises.
+#1: RED, WHITE, & BARD – A Celebration of William Shakespeare in America.
+My one-man play “Red, White & Bard” is a culmination of more than two decades of incorrigible bardolatry as well as ten years of performing at schools and elsewhere as an actor-educator with Shakespeare in the Vines.
+RWB is a solo performance celebrating America’s 300-year love affair with Shakespeare, using humor, wit, and stuffed animals from The Lion King, and many other surprises.

 Besides exploring the ways in which Shakespeare has influenced Americans, I also talk about what he has meant to me personally.
 I touch on my initial negative experience with his works in high school; my college years when I did my best to avoid him; and my year in exile northeast Pennsylvania as an editorial assistant with Highlights for Children when I finally fell in love with his plays.
 As I put RWB together, I began to realize that Shakespeare—for better or worse—has shaped my life.